 - Using the qualification “cumulative costs,” we include the total costs paid for each of the difficulty periods, including the total cost of the machines purchased before and during this period.

-- In order to calculate the cost of the machines, we start by calculating the number of machines purchased, and we multiply by the current value in Canadian dollars.
+- To calculate the cost of the machines, we start by calculating the number of appliances purchased, and we multiply by the current value in Canadian dollars.

 To calculate the cost of electricity per period, we use the following formula: